Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sample-Texture-2D-Array-Node.md

 <td><strong>Index</strong></td>
 <td>Float</td>
 <td>None</td>
 <td>The index of the specific texture in the texture array that the node should sample.
-The index value is the texture's location in the texture array.</td>
+The index value is the texture's location in the texture array, starting at 0.
+An array with four textures would have locations 0, 1, 2, and 3.</td>
 </tr>
 [!include[nodes-sample-uv-table](./snippets/sample-nodes/nodes-sample-uv-table.md)]
 [!include[nodes-sample-ss-table](./snippets/sample-nodes/nodes-sample-ss-table.md)]